eligum/Fenix/README.md

 - ECS-driven scene components
 - Settings, properties and view panels

+## Bugs
+- Opening a scene mulitiple times does not remove old entites from the scene hierarchy panel
+- Adding the same component to an entity makes the program crash
+- Deselecting an entity also clears the properties panel (maybe feature)

 ## Short term goals
 *Note: this is subject to change at any time!*